litebird/litebirdXS4/20231114_external-mass-tracers/README.md

 To read these data, please import pickle and use e.g. `pickle.load(open({path to file},"rb"))`.
 Note that this file format is requested by the current delensing pipeline of LiteBIRD, which partially uses Fortran code in addition to Python.
 The pipeline assumes a file in the pickle format that contains the array of the harmonic coefficients in the Healpix format rather than the Healpy one.
+In this format, the harmonic coefficients are given as a 2D array where the first and second indexes are ell (0<=ell<=lmax) and m (0<=m<=lmax), respectively.
+For a given ell and m, the corresponding index for array in the healpy is obtained with healpy.sphtfunc.Alm.getidx(lmax,l,m).

 ## Location of the spectra